Iconic fashion designer Karl Lagerfeld dies at 85

 The German designer was the creative director of French fashion house Chanel and the Italian luxury brand Fendi.
 He was also the director of his own eponymous brand.

+A spokesperson for Chanel paid tribute to the fashion icon's "sense of repartee" and of "self-mockery."

+Pier Paolo Righi, CEO of the Karl Lagerfeld brand, described him as "one of the greatest designers of our time."

-Born in Hamburg, Lagerfeld is also known for his photographs, styling and illustration, according to his website.
+Born in Hamburg, Lagerfeld was also known for his photographs, styling and illustration.

-On his website, it says Lagerfeld was born in 1938 but according to Reuters he has long enjoyed befuddling interviewers by citing different years of birth, the one deemed the most reliable is Sept.
+His website says Lagerfeld was born in 1938 but, according to Reuters, he long enjoyed befuddling interviewers by citing different years of birth, with the one deemed the most reliable being Sept.
 10, 1933.

+In January, Lagerfeld missed the finale of Chanel's Spring/Summer 2019 show in Paris and asked his longtime right hand, Virginie Viard, to take his place, according to Vogue.

+Explaining Lagerfeld's absence, Viard said in a statement at the time that he was "feeling tired" and had therefore asked her to represent him at the presentation.

+Chanel said Tuesday that Viard has been entrusted with the creative work of the collections, so "the legacy of Gabrielle Chanel and Karl Lagerfeld can live on."

-In 1983, he was named the art director of the house of Chanel.
+Lagerfeld was named the art director of the house of Chanel in 1983.
 His website described him as a "force of nature, coupled with an enigmatic persona."

 Fellow designers and models quickly took to social media to pay tribute to the fashion icon.